 Bonus: Protect your private info with a VPN

 Big Tech corporations are supposed to handle our online data safely, but now they’re getting into the political game.
-I don’t want to be any part of that and neither should you.
+I don’t want to be a part of that, nor should you.

 That’s why I trust and use ExpressVPN.
 These big tech companies match your internet activity to your identity or location by using your public IP address, but with ExpressVPN, no one can see your IP address – no one.

 Protect your privacy.
 Get three months free when you sign up for one year at ExpressVPN.com/Kim.